When coding meets ranking: A joint framework based on local learning: Joint Learning of Sparse Coding and Ranking

-Please note that the objective function of (\ref{equ:objective_f}) is composed of the local objective functions of all data points, thus this local objective function is to be minimized.
-To minimize it, we set its partial derivative with regard to $\bfw_i$ to zero,
+The objective function of (\ref{equ:objective_f}) is composed of the local objective functions of all data points, thus this local objective function is to be minimized.
+To minimize this local objective function, we set its partial derivative with regard to $\bfw_i$ to zero,